JuanFernandoCastaneda/dataeng-prep/README.md

 Hello! :]

 This is a project made to help me showcase the reach of my abilities to adapt to new learnings.
 Particularly, this project is going to be a data project.
 In it, I will do ETL labor, present some analytics in a dashboard, and finally will try to some AI based on that data.

+## Project journal

+You can see in the wiki of the project a journal about daily advances.

+## Results

+TBD.